fortesl/thestore/README.md

 - bower (npm install -g bower)
 - compass (gem install compass)

-Install the project for development on your local dev machine
+To install the project for development on your local dev machine
 =========================================================
 Either with <a href="https://github.com/fortesl/thestore">github</a>
 <ol>